-A strategy is a larger, over all plan that can comprise several tactics, which are smaller, focused, less impactful plans that are part of the over all plan.
-While the original usage of the terms strategy and tactic was in a military context, they are now used in a wide variety of everyday language, including business.
+A strategy is a larger, overall plan that can comprise several tactics, which are smaller, focused, less impactful plans that are part of the overall plan.
+While the original usage of the terms strategy and tactic was in a military context, they are now used in a wide variety of everyday settings, including business.

 edit Strategy - Tactic difference in military usage